Daejarvu/philip_training/README.md

 # philip_training
-This is a training with Philip
+Training with Philip

 ##### Training with Philip

+ I have to understand all the process